peteroupc/peteroupc.github.io/random.md

 <small><sup id=Note30>(30)</sup> Such arbitrary data can include process identifiers, time stamps, environment variables, random numbers, virtual machine guest identifiers, and/or other data specific to the session or to the instance of the RNG.
 See also NIST SP800-90A and the references below.<br/>Everspaugh, A., Zhai, Y., et al.  "Not-So-Random Numbers in Virtualized Linux and the Whirlwind RNG", 2014.<br>Ristenpart, T., Yilek, S. "When Good Randomness Goes Bad: Virtual Machine Reset Vulnerabilities and Hedging Deployed Cryptography", 2010.</small>

 <small><sup id=Note31>(31)</sup> Allowing applications to do so would hamper forward compatibility &mdash; the API would then be less free to change how the RNG is implemented in the future (e.g., to use a cryptographic or otherwise "better" RNG), or to make improvements or bug fixes in methods that use that RNG (such as shuffling and Gaussian number generation).
 (As a notable example, the V8 JavaScript engine recently changed its `Math.random()` implementation to use a variant of `xorshift128+`, which is backward compatible because nothing in JavaScript allows  `Math.random()` to be seeded.)
 Nevertheless, APIs can still allow applications to provide additional input ("entropy") to the RNG in order to increase its randomness rather than to ensure repeatability.</small>

+<small><sup id=Note32>(32)</sup> For example, in theory, an application has a 50% chance for duplicate numbers after generating&mdash;
+- about 5.4 billion billion random 124-bit numbers (including those found in version-4 UUIDs, or universally unique identifiers),
+- about 1.4 million billion billion random 160-bit numbers, or
+- about 93 billion billion billion random 192-bit numbers.</small>

 <a id=Appendix></a>
 ## Appendix